-SwimSwam’s Jack Spitser was on deck to capture all of the prelims excitement on the final day of competition.

-SwimSwam’s Jack Spitser was on deck to capture all of the exciting day 4 prelims action.
+SwimSwam’s Jack Spitser was on deck to capture all of the Friday night emotion.

-SwimSwam’s Jack Spitser was on deck to capture all of the fast day three finals action.
+SwimSwam’s Jack Spitser was on deck to capture all of the Friday morning fun.